 The Metropolitan Museum of Art: A Must-See Cultural Destination in New York City

-The Metropolitan Museum of Art in New York City is one of the world's most famous art museums.
-It is also one of the largest, with a collection of over two million works of art spanning over 5,000 years of world culture.
+The Metropolitan Museum of Art, often simply referred to as "The Met," is located at 1000 Fifth Avenue in NYC.
+The Met is one of the world's most famous and prestigious art museums.
+It is also one of the largest, with a collection of more than 2 million pieces of art spanning over 5,000 years of world culture.
 The museum was founded in 1870 and has been a popular destination for locals and tourists ever since.
-Information can be found here.
+Learn information about Manhattan NY.

 In addition to its extensive art collections, the Metropolitan Museum of Art also offers a variety of educational programs for visitors of all ages.
 Guided tours are available for groups and individuals, and programs are designed for families and children.